 What is LegalX and how do you help clients?

 With LegalX, we aim to bring the accessibility of legal information closer to the people of Bangladesh.

-When I was in law school, my family faced some legal challenges, but I was lucky to be surrounded by teachers who were working legal professionals who assisted me in resolving those challenges.
-As I worked my way through this scenario, I realized that there aren’t many options accessible for those who require legal assistance but don’t have the same access to legal professionals that I did or the financial means to pay for a professional’s services.
+When I was in law school, my family face some legal challenges.
+But I was lucky that I have teachers who were working legal professionals who assisted me in resolving those challenges.
+As I worked my way through this scenario, I realized that there aren’t many options accessible for those who require legal assistance.
+But don’t have the same access to legal professionals that I did.
+Or the financial means to pay for a professional’s services.